deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 TODO:
-* add list, add, list, edit full example BUT with hibernate!!
+* add edit, add, list, delete full example BUT with hibernate!!
 * add optimistic locking test case
-* add hibernate and embedded in-memory H2 in dev mode along with embedded http web GUI
-* test and figure out multiple example projects with secure cookie.
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
-* implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,
-* Need to test theory of a theme can be a unique controllers/views set AND then many unique views on that set.  a theme does not just have to be css but could be css+html for easier construction of themes
 * response headers to add - X-Frame-Options (add in consumer webapp so can be changed), Keep-Alive with timeout?, Expires -1 (http/google.com), Content-Range(range requests)
 * Metrics/Stats - Need a library to record stats(for graphing) that can record 99 percentile latency(not just average) per controller method as well as stats for many other things as well
 * Management - Need to do more than just integrate with JMX but also tie it to a datastore interface that is pluggable such that as JMX properties are changed, they are written into the database so changes persist (ie. no need for property files anymore except for initial db connection)
-* bring back Hotswap for the dev server ONCE the projectTemplate is complete and we are generating projects SUCH that we can add a startup target that adds the Hotswap agent propertly
 * write an escapehtml tag
 * dev server - when a 404 occurs, list the RouterModule scope found and then the all the routes in that scope since none of them matched
 * ask jacoco team about code coverage on generated class file as it appears to not work and then get generated project close to 80% code covered
+* question out on jacoco code coverage for groovy files (code coverage works but linking to groovy files is not working for some reason)

 * ALPN is next????

-* start createing a real website!!!!
-AND on https

 Other longterm TODO:
 * playing with channel manager, add testing back maybe from legacy version?
 OR maybe asyncserver project